Eternal Flame, Nameless Tower - climbing history and Alexander Huber interview

-Güllich rested in the camp and while he alleviated the pain with aspirin and ice, Albert and Stiegler continued upwards into new terrain.
-Shortly after mid-height the two traversed right into the Yugoslav route and, thanks to some risky climbing, reached the summit on 18 September, just as porters arrived in base camp.
-Perfect timing for Stiegler and Sykora who had to return to Germany, but Albert and Güllich remained in the hope of giving the climb one last shot.
+Güllich rested in the camp and while he alleviated his pain with aspirin and ice, Albert and Stiegler continued upwards into new terrain.
+Shortly after mid-height they traversed right into the Yugoslav route and, thanks to some risky climbing, reached the summit on 18 September, just as porters arrived in base camp.
+Perfect timing for Stiegler and Sykora who had to return to Germany; Albert and Güllich however remained, in the hope of giving the climb one last shot.

-The two dreamt of completing their ideal line, of forging over 200 independent meters to the summit.
+The two dreamt of completing their ideal line, of forging another 200 independent meters to the summit.
 Güllich with torn ankle ligaments, Albert at the end of his reserves after having climbed numerous days without resting... the task they had set themselves was formidable.
 Yet against all odds the duo established what are now considered the most beautiful pitches of the entire route, “You belong to me” and “Say my name” as well as the crux “Sunshine through the rain”.
-Climbing for six days on the trot, Albert then aided two more pitches and, after having risked an extremely dangerous fall near the top, the two reached easier terrain which led up easier terrain to the summit.
-Their dream had come true and with Eternal Flame they paved the way for a new dimension of sport climbing in the Himalaya.
+Climbing for six days on the trot, Albert then aided two more pitches and, after having risked an extremely dangerous fall near the top, the two reached easier terrain which led to the summit.
+Their dream had come true and their Eternal Flame paved the way for a new dimension of sport climbing in the Greater Ranges.

 Alexander Huber interview, Eternal Flame Nameless Tower

 Congratulations Alex.
 In all honesty, did you ever dare dream of such a fantastic ascent?